Goan Catholics under the British Indian Empire

-Goan Catholics are Indian Christians from Goa, Damaon& Diu on the western coast of India.
+Goan Catholics are Christians from Goa, Daman and Diu on the western coast of India.
 They are Konkani people and speak the Konkani language.
-This indigenous population of the erstwhile Portuguese colony of Goa, Daman and Diu underwent Christianisation following the Portuguese conquest of Goa in 1510.
+Most of this indigenous population of the erstwhile Portuguese colony of Goa, Daman and Diu underwent Christianisation following the Portuguese conquest of Goa in 1510.
 The converts in the Velhas Conquistas (Old Conquests) to Roman Catholicism were then granted full Portuguese citizenship.

 Several Goan Catholics emigrated for economic reasons to various British colonies during the British Raj, thereby creating diaspora communities such as Pakistani Goans and Goans in the Swindon area of the UK.

 History

 Goans first worked for the British in 1779 at the time of the French Revolution, when the naval fleet of the British India was stationed in Goa.
 The British found the Christian Goans were eminently suitable because of their Western dress, diet and customs and when the fleets withdrew from Goa some time afterward, the Goans went with them.
 Goans who trained at the medical school also moved to other Portuguese colonies around 1842 after the first medical school was created Goans migrated to British India as well where there were more opportunities and economic development was occurring, which led to a demand for English language schools for these migrants which surpassed that of those educated in Portuguese.
 However, such was the demand that Goans began sending their children to neighbouring cities such as Bombay, Poona and Belgaum.
 Employment opportunities also arose in Karachi before the Indian Partition.